audaciaconsulting/Audacia.CodeAnalysis/eslint/config/audacia-eslint-config/README.md

 Finally, ensure that your code editor is set up to use ESLint.
 Jetbrains Rider comes with ESLint support preinstalled, and there is a plugin for VS Code.

+The [`eslint-config-airbnb-typescript`](https://github.com/iamturns/eslint-config-airbnb-typescript) library has useful documentation describing how it should be used together with various troubleshooting tips.

 ## Editing This Package

 1. After making changes to this package, use `npm pack` to create a local package, and then use `npm i {path to package} --install-links` to test in a consuming app.